-Involvement in the project
+Involvement in the Pokeno West project

-- 6. My involvement in the project commenced in mid-2018 following the notification of the PWDP for primary submissions.
-Prior to this, other planning staff at BSL had overseen the commissioning of technical reports to support the submission and the lodgement of submissions on the Draft Proposed District Plan. - 7.
+- 6. My involvement in the Pokeno West project commenced in mid-2018 with the notification of the PWDP for primary submissions.
+Prior to this, my involvement was limited to assisting other planning staff at BSL with submissions on the Draft Proposed District Plan. - 7.
 Since my involvement began, I have become heavily involved in the project.
-These responsibilities have included lodging the primary and further submissions on the PWDP, drafting evidence and other materials that have been submitted or tabled at hearings and attending a number of the hearings.
+These responsibilities have included lodging initial and further submissions on the PWDP, drafting evidence and other materials that have been submitted/tabled at hearings and attending a number of the hearings.
+Other involvement has included general project management responsibilities involved in the refinement of the proposal over time.